Classification of Multiwavelength Transients with Machine Learning: Results

-We trained the classifier on samples from all \ml{of the original} light curves, except for one.
-GP regression was \ml{thus} performed on 86 of the original light curves \ml{and} from these simulated light curves were drawn.
-Wavelet feature extraction was then performed on each of the simulated light curves followed by PCA as before.
-We then \ksn{tested} the classifier on simulated light curves from the one that was left out of the training set in the training process.
-This process was then repeated, each time omitting a different light curve in the training set, until every light curve in the dataset had been removed during the training of a classifier at least once.
+We then \ksn{tested} the classifier on simulated light curves from the one \ksnn{original light curve} that was left out of the training set in the training process.
+This process was then repeated, each time omitting a different light curve in the training set, until every light curve in the dataset had been removed during the training of a classifier at least once. \mln{Because we make use of data augmentation, each light curve actually represents a large sample of smaller, augmented light curve.
+We can thus evaluate the anticipated accuracy with which this object would be classified.}

 The accuracy for each of the dropped out curves is shown in \autoref{tab:drop}.
-The results for these five main classes are summarised in the violin plots shown in Fig. \ref{fig:violin}.
-The colored outline shows the smoothed kernel count distribution of the accuracies.
+The results for these five classes are summarised in the violin plots shown in Fig. \ref{fig:violin}.
+The coloured outline shows the smoothed kernel count distribution of the accuracies.
 The thick central black line represents the interquartile range.
 The thin central black line shows the 95\% interval.
 From this is can be seen that the classifier performs well for AGN as most of the accuracies are above 80\%.
-It can also be seen that the classifier performs poorly for SNe as most of the accuracies are below 50\%.
+It can also be seen that the classifier performs poorly for SNe as most of the accuracies are below 50\%. \ksfour{Figures \ref{fig:min_max} and \ref{fig:violin} both show that SNe performs worse than all the other classes.
+This suggests that SNe exhibit greater intrinsic variability than other classes in our dataset.
+This can be easily confirmed by visual inspection of the data: we found that most SNe light curves were visually fairly distinct from each other.
+With a small dataset that suffers from observational bias, it is difficult to conclude whether or not this variability is intrinsic to the SNe population.
+We can however suggest that this would be the most important class to increase the size of the training set for, to improve this and any future classifiers.}